dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 - Should take a single value argument.
 - Should take multiple value arguments (i.e., more than 2).
 - Should accept a values array argument (i.e., a series of values).
+- Should accept scientific or exponential notation (i.e., 1.23e6).
+- Should accept negative values.
+- Should accept comma-formatted numeric strings.
+- Should accept String objects.
 - Should accept booleans as 1 and 0.
 - Should accept *any* "functionally numeric" objects (for example: `{ valueOf() { return 0.1 } }`).